rust-lang/book/nostarch/chapter16.md

 In a way, channels in any programming language are similar to single ownership because once you transfer a value down a channel, you should no longer use that value.
-Shared memory concurrency is like multiple ownership: multiple threads can access the same memory location at the same time.
+Shared-memory concurrency is like multiple ownership: multiple threads can access the same memory location at the same time.
 As you saw in Chapter 15, where smart pointers made multiple ownership possible, multiple ownership can add complexity because these different owners need managing.
 Rust’s type system